Who can get a No-Contact Order (NCO)?

 You cannot move closer to the other person, even if you are trying to pass by them to find a space further away (e.g., walking closer to the other person so that you can access stairs to a different floor).
 If there is no alternate hallway or stairwell that keeps you from moving any closer to the other party, you must leave the space altogether.
 Essentially, you should act as repellent magnets that are incapable of closing any distance.
 Failure to abide by this expectation may be considered a violation of the NCO.

-There are times when the context of an encounter is complicated and may not be fully known to either party, where both party reasonably believes that they are abiding by the requirements of the order.
+There are times when the context of an encounter is complicated and may not be fully known to either party, where each party reasonably believes that they are abiding by the requirements of the order.
 We encourage people to report all instances of perceived violations to the Title IX administrators, where an initial assessment will take place.
 Depending on the information determined in the assessments, the incident may be determined unintentional and not move forward for further investigation.
 In these instances, the Title IX team will meet with both parties to explain how the decision was made and offer support.

 Who do I contact if I believe the NCO has been violated?